 - Yes.
 New (within 5 years) faculty can attend once as a "mentee" with the stipend.
 Faculty can continue as a “participant” as many times as you like – without the stipend - or as a Mentor after you have taught for at least three (3) full years.

-- Begins with a one-day seminar held prior to college Inservice.
-This year it will be held in the Longhouse (Building 31) on September 18, 2018 from 9am - 4pm with the opportunity to visit the Fitness Center, Academic Technology Center or Human Resources until 5:00.
+- Begins with a one-day seminar held prior to college In-service.
+For 2019-20, the Faculty Connections seminar will be held on Tuesday, September 24th.
 Stipends ($150 for the full day) are paid for attending since we are not officially on contracted teaching time yet.
 Breakfast and lunch will be served.
+The day-long seminar will include:

-- Seminar content is delivered with minimal lecture, offering examples of engaged teaching techniques and activities you can adapt for your classroom.
+- Examples of engaged teaching techniques and activities you can adapt for your classroom.

-- Explore strategies to handle disruptive classroom behavior respectfully
+- Strategies to handle disruptive classroom behavior respectfully.

-- Build relationships with faculty across all academic disciplines.
+- The chance to build relationships with faculty across academic disciplines.

 - Lunch or dinner in a local restaurant.
 1 per term.
 Families are welcome at the spring dinner.

-- Moodle shell is active for ongoing discussions, sharing of resources, and an opportunity to experience Moodle from the student side.
+- Moodle class is active for ongoing discussions, sharing of resources, and an opportunity to experience Moodle from the student side.

 Why should I join?